 - Beta glucans from Chaga bind to complement receptor 3 to faciliate proper immune recognition

 - The phenolic compounds benzaldehyde, benzyl alcohol, syingol and vanillic acid are able to scavenge (combine with and remove) all tested free radicals (R).

 - Chaga methanol extract is a potent inhibitor of NO, PGE2 and TNF-a production.
-This inhibition is caused by preventing NF-B activation in murine (mice) macrophages (R).
+This inhibition is caused by preventing NF-kB activation in murine (mice) macrophages (R).

 - Chaga water extract suppressed edema, mucosal damage, and the loss of crypts induced by dextran sulfate sodium in mice (R).

-- Ethyl acetate fraction of methanol extract from I. obliquus showed effective hypoglycaemic activity in alloxan-induced diabetic mice.
+- Ethyl acetate fraction of methanol extract from I. obliquus could reduce blood sugar in alloxan-induced diabetic mice.
 The major components are lanosterol, 3β-hydroxy-lanosta-8, 24-diene-21-al, inotodiol, ergosterol peroxide and trametenolic acid (R).